 There are some notable absences from this list, including The United States, Australia, and the Arab states of the Persian Gulf.
 However, smaller economies in these nations have committed to the goal of net zero, such as California, New York, and Hawaii in the USA and New South Wales, Victoria, and Queensland in Australia.

-The nations committed to net zero equals 17% of global GDP and even this does not mean it will be achieved.
+The nations committed equals 17% of global GDP and even this does not mean it will be achieved.
 However, it is hoped that more nations will be influenced to commit.
 They may be influenced by leadership, technology and innovation as well as through the application of pressure such as a Carbon Border Tax Adjustment, whereby taxes are levied on imports from countries with no carbon price.

 TWI Industry Projects

 TWI’s work with our Industrial Members frequently ties in with the push towards net zero as our experts are called upon to offer support across industry sectors.

 We have been supporting the transport and construction industries in the move towards electrification as a greener alternative to combustion engines.
 This includes a great deal of work developing battery solutions for electric vehicles.

 Our work in electrification is complemented by the research and development undertaken in the field of materials and lightweighting for vehicle manufacturers.
 Lighter vehicles require less energy to power, and our aluminium expertise has been widely exploited by industry.
 Lightweighting is also an integral benefit from our work with the Surflow Project, which allows for the replacement of wiring systems with a composite data highway for data transmission.
 Meanwhile, in the marine sector, the Fibreship Project saw TWI collaborate on the development of composites for shipbuilding.